Chrysaor716/CLIblackjack/docs/README.md

 - (-) Need to spend extra time learning libraries, APIs

 The pros/cons can be arguable, but were what I considered pros/cons for the purpose and scope of this project.
-The game seemed simple enough such that implementing a UI might be unnecessary extra work (unless the UI was simple and can be done quickly, but for me, I'd have to invest some extra time libraries).
+The game seemed simple enough such that implementing a UI might be unnecessary extra work (unless the UI was simple and can be done quickly, but for me, I'd have to invest some extra time learning libraries).
 For that reason, I chose to to do a CLI program so that I could just focus on the game flow and logic and worry less about "bloat" code and wrappers.
 Adding a GUI could also be a stretch goal if I wanted to add more to the game down the road.
+Of course, naturally, if delivered to the "general" public, it'd make more sense to put the game into a UI, but here, we can pretend it is a program that can be packaged with a Linux distribution that developers will open on their terminal in between breaks!
+(Side tangent: `vimtutor` is a nice program one can run on their terminal and learn Vim interactively!)
+(Side tangent #2: Did you know you can run `man man`?)

 ### Implementing the game
 Ace has a value of 1 (hard) or 11 (soft).